spotify/SpotifyLogin/README.md

 After registering, you will receive a client ID and a client secret.

-### Set up SwiftLogin
+### Set up SpotifyLogin

-Set up SwiftLogin using any of the methods detailed below (Cocoapods / Carthage / manually).
+Set up SpotifyLogin using any of the methods detailed below (Cocoapods / Carthage / manually).

 ### Set up info.plist